jalcine/website/src/_posts/2013-11-13-random-thoughts-about-ror.markdown

 enough to be a problem.

-One day, while I was in California for an event at Stanford, another engineer suggested that we re-write the entire platform using Rails (3.2.6, if that matters).
+One day, while I was in California for an event at Stanford, another engineer suggested that we rewrite the entire platform using Rails (3.2.6, if that matters).
 I was really against initially out of a lack of knowledge of using the framework but I caved in.
 After a bit of shoddy pair programming, my whole opinion about the damned thing changed.